Acceptable Use - Electronic Information Systems - CIPA Compliance

 To the extent practical, steps shall be taken to promote the safety and security of users of the St. Charles City-County Library District online computer network when using electronic mail, chat rooms, instant messaging, and other forms of direct electronic communications.

 Specifically, as required by the Children’s Internet Protection Act, prevention of inappropriate network usage includes: (a) unauthorized access, including so-called ‘hacking,’ and other unlawful activities; and (b) unauthorized disclosure, use, and dissemination of personal identification information regarding minors.

 Supervision and Monitoring

 It shall be the responsibility of all members of the St. Charles City-County Library District staff to supervise and monitor usage of the online computer network and access to the Internet in accordance with this policy and the Children’s Internet protection Act.

-Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the IT Coordinator or designated representatives.
+Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the IT Manager or designated representatives.

 The Board of St. Charles City-County Library District adopted this Internet Safety Policy at a public meeting, following normal public notice, on July 13, 2009.
 CIPA definitions of terms: